IAmBaut/ImgboardTools/README.md

 In this section it will be assumed that you have none of the required dependencies installed, are running windows 10 and have little to no knowledge of git.

-1. Installing Python: Python is the programming language this programm was written in.
+1. Installing Python: Python is the programming language this program was written in.
 You can download it from [their official website](https://www.python.org/downloads/).
 Just download a version of Python 3.
 In the installation process there will be a checkbox named "add Python to Windows PATH" *make sure you check that*.

-2. Installing pip: Pip is a programm allowing for easier installation of Python dependencies.
+2. Installing pip: Pip is a program allowing for easier installation of Python dependencies.
 If your version of Python is older than 3.4 you already have it.

 3. Installing pillow: Pillow is a image modification library used by my code.
 Installing it is easy.
 First you open a command prompt (To do so, press `windows key + r` and enter cmd in the window.
 Alternatively you can search for "cmd" in your windows search when you just press the windows key once).
 A black window should appear.
 This is the command prompt.
 Type `pip install pillow` in this window and press enter.
 A bunch of text should appear and pillow should install.